nealcrook/nascom/nascom4/cpm/README.md

 base + image_number*image_size (where image_size = 1024*1024/512 = 2048)

 and also store the disk ID of the selected drive, so can easily decide whether this needs to be recalculated or not.
-Do this in routine SHIFT or
+Do this in routine SHIFT?

 WRITE checks for RAMdisk and, if so, goes there (no blocking).
 Can see that this code is hard-wired to use a single floppy geometry: BLKSIZ, HSTSIZ, SPTF,